 In addition to stimulate debate with other researchers, clinicians and the general public on Facebook, Twitter and the Imperfect Cognitions blog, we participated in two public engagement event during the project.

 Arts Building, 17th March 2014, 1:00-3:00 pm

-Kengo Miyazono organised a Public Engagement activity at the University of Birmingham during the Arts & Science Festival
+Kengo Miyazono organised a Public Engagement activity at the University of Birmingham during the Arts & Science Festival in March 2014.

 The purpose was to discuss the relationship between psychiatric diagnosis and responsibility for action, based on some case studies.

 The event included: